Jon9851/You-Matter-/README.md

 [Contents](<#contents>)

+# BUGS
+The orginal design for you matter change a lot due to bugs and learning curves i faced during the development of this project.

+  1. Postion absoulte caused many issues when it came to my meida query moving everything out of alignment.
+I had to rewrite the code ,and remove postion abosulte from the source code.
+  2. Button alignment on some the screen isn`t lined up correctly.
+  3. Images size on tablet device doesn`t render with the correct width.
+  4. During testing i had created a button inside a elemnet which caused errors during the validation so the code had to be rewritten.

 # Testing
 W3C markup validator and W3C CSS validator were used to test and vailidate all the code on all 4  pages on of You Matter to ensure that there were no syntax errors.